top of page

 Don't believe the headlines about polarization.

-True or false: America is a nation split into two furious camps, locked in an endless culture war.
-False or mostly false.
-That picture is badly distorted.
+Here's an example.
+Is it true or false?
+“America is a nation split into two furious camps, locked in an endless culture war.”

+We may not be all that polarized, but we are tired.
 A growing body of research—most famously the Hidden Tribes studies by More in Common—shows that roughly two-thirds (67%) of Americans fall into what researchers call the Exhausted Majority.
 These citizens—most of us—are neither progressive activists nor conservative radicals.

 Who Is the Exhausted Majority?

 The Exhausted Majority cuts across age, race, religion, and geography.
-What unites them is not ideology, but experience.
+What unites the group is not ideology, but life experience.
 This majority consists of decent people who don’t think of themselves in political terms at all, people who just want to live their lives, make a buck, and raise their families.
 They believe that politics has become needlessly cruel, loud, and unproductive and they are sick of it.

-On a great many issues, they agree: gun control, a woman’s right to choose, race relations, money in politics, among many others.
+On a great many issues, they—we—agree: gun control, a woman’s right to choose, race relations, money in politics, among many others.
 But they feel invisible in our politics—and are.
 They value fairness, freedom, and equal dignity.
 They tend to support democratic norms and reject political violence.
 But most politicians neither see them nor hear them.

 And so they retreat.